davidgasquez/awesome-duckdb/README.md

 - [Mode](https://mode.com/blog/how-we-switched-in-memory-data-engine-to-duck-db-to-boost-visual-data-exploration-speed/) - Mode uses DuckDB for their in-memory data engine.
 - [VulcanSQL](https://vulcansql.com/) - DuckDB can be used as a caching layer or a data connector in VulcanSQL, a Data API framework for data folks to create REST APIs by writing SQL templates.
 - [Tad](https://www.tadviewer.com) - A fast, free, cross-platform tabular data viewer application powered by DuckDB.
-- [Honeycomb Maps](https://www.honeycombmaps.com/) - A browser-based geospatial analysis tool leveraging DuckDB Wasm.
+- [Honeycomb Maps](https://www.honeycombmaps.com/) - A browser-based geospatial analysis tool leveraging DuckDB-Wasm.
 - [Bauplan](https://www.bauplanlabs.com/) - A serverless data transformation platform for data lakes.
 - [Malloy](https://www.malloydata.dev/) - Malloy is an experimental language for describing data relationships and transformations.
 Malloy connects to BigQuery, Snowflake, Trino, and Postgres, and natively supports DuckDB.
 - [Evidence](https://evidence.dev) - Generate reports using SQL and markdown.
 The DuckDB connector allows querying across DuckDB, CSV, Parquet and JSON.
 - [Latitude](https://latitude.so) - Latitude uses DuckDB to power data snapshots.
 Drop a CSV file and query it with SQL at the speed of light.
 - [Census](https://www.getcensus.com/) - Census's dataset diffing for incremental syncs is powered by DuckDB.
-- [Huey](https://github.com/rpbouman/huey) - Blazing-fast & intuitive pivot tables on .parquet, .csv, .json files and .duckdb tables in the browser based on DuckDB WASM.
+- [Huey](https://github.com/rpbouman/huey) - Blazing-fast & intuitive pivot tables on .parquet, .csv, .json files and .duckdb tables in the browser based on DuckDB-Wasm.
 Open source (MIT).
 Zero install!
 - [Parquet Explorer](https://marketplace.visualstudio.com/items?itemName=AdamViola.parquet-explorer) - Visual Studio Code extension for exploring Parquet files with SQL, powered by DuckDB.
 - [DQOps](https://dqops.com) - Data quality platform for data engineers, data quality teams and data operations.
 - [DatalakeStudio](https://github.com/javitorres/datalakeStudio) - Load, explore, transform your datasets and expose them via API.
 Integration with external APIs, S3, PostgreSQL and ChatGPT.